gulnihaln/Zuhal-website-1/README.md

 # Zuhal-website
-Using Reactjs to create a multi-page commercial website for a make artist who is based in Germany.
+Using Reactjs to create a multi-page commercial website for a makeup artist who is based in Germany.